zhangzheheng12345/Lightest/README.md

 * The macro of `SIMPLER()` hide the `>> TIME: ...ms` and `>> FAILURE: ...` (if there is) at the end of each test.
 * If you don't want to run some of the tests, use the macro of `EXCEPT(name)` to disable them.
 * If you don't want to see some of the outputs, use the macro of `FILTER(level)`.
 The `level` should be `lightest::MSG_LOWER`, `lightest::WARN_LOWER` or `lightest::ERR_LOWER`. `lightest::MSG_LOWER` ignores MSGs, `lightest::WARN_LOWER` ignores MSGs & WARNs, and `lightest::ERR_LOWER` ignores MSGs, WARNs & ERRORs.
 Outputs of `LOG(varname)` is at the same level of MSGs.
-* Lightest will automatically catch the uncaught errors.
-The errors should be thrown out as `exception` or simply a string.
+* Lightest will automatically catch the uncaught errors which are thrown out as `exception` or simply strings.
 If you want to solve the uncaught errors by your self, use the macro of `ALL_THROW()` to let Lightest throw the errors again, but that will stop the entire testing process.

 Here is a simple example of a user defined main function: